ryhill1/Power_Automate/README.md

 There are a few pitfalls on Microsofts behalf which have made this flow slightly innefficient, on my form users are able to upload a file.
 In an ideal world I would have another arm which attaches the upload straight to the task but this is not possible.
-    Please find the solution on my profile :)
+    Please find the solution on my profile under Attachment Processing :)